Skip to main content

 The _meta Field

-Parsefy automatically injects a _meta field into every extraction response:
+Parsefy automatically injects a _meta field into every extraction response with field-level confidence:

 {